Thomas Touches Christ Hands and Feet

 Death is something that none of us really understands until it happens.
-Our hearts and brains have stopped functioning, and our physical bodies no longer sense the world around us.
-Our spirit has departed and our bodies are left.
-What happens next is too late to change.
-It is either good or bad.
-Some will end up in heaven and others in hell.
+When we die our hearts and brains have stopped functioning, and our physical bodies no longer sense the world around us.
+Our spirit has departed and our mortal bodies remain here.
+What happens next cannot be changed whether it is good or bad.
+Some people will go to heaven and others will go to hell.

-When Jesus died, His physical body stopped functioning just as our body will some day.
+When Jesus died, His physical body stopped functioning just as our bodies will some day.
 But He came back to life on Sunday (Matthew 28:1-10).
-When Mary Magdalene arrived at the tomb that morning, His body was no longer in the tomb (John 20:2).
+He was resurrected by God the Father (Acts 2:24; 1 Corinthians 6:14) and the Holy Spirit (Romans 8:11).
+When Mary Magdalene arrived at the tomb the morning after He was resurrected, His body was no longer in the tomb (John 20:2) and it was immortal.
 In a few minutes she discovered that His new body was different.
 It had been transformed.
 In fact, it was so different that Mary Magdalene did not know who He was (John 20:14-16).

 . . . she turned around and saw Jesus standing there, and did not know that it was Jesus.
 Jesus said to her, “Woman, why are you weeping?
 Whom are you seeking?”
 Supposing Him to be the gardener, she said to Him, “Sir, if you have carried Him away, tell me where you have laid Him, and I will take Him away.”
 John 20:14-15 (NASB)

-Jesus’ new immortal body was different, but later we discover that He was able to eat food just as He had always been able to do before (Luke 24:40-43).
+Jesus’ new immortal body was different.
+Later we discover that He was able to eat food just as He had always been able to do before (Luke 24:40-43).
 But His body was also different in other ways.
-His disciples found that He could walk through walls.
+The disciples found that He could walk through walls.

 After eight days His disciples were again inside, and Thomas with them.
 Jesus came, the doors having been shut, and stood in their midst and said, “Peace be with you.”
 Then He said to Thomas, “Reach here with your finger, and see My hands; and reach here your hand and put it into My side; and do not be unbelieving, but believing.”
 Thomas answered and said to Him, “My Lord and my God!”
 John 20:26-28 (NASB)